 If you are visiting Lisbon, check out this post for the ultimate guide to the city.

 Where to Stay in Coimbra

 We spent 2 nights in Coimbra and stayed right in the heart of the old town at Living Santa Cruz.
 We enjoyed our stay at this well-decorated Bed and Breakfast.
 The location was perfect and within walking distance of everything we wanted to explore.
 I especially liked the view of the old cathedral of Coimbra from our room (shown below) and the host’s hospitality from the moment we walked in.
 Click here to see the latest prices.

 If you prefer something a little more private, be sure to check out Airbnb’s in Coimbra.
 I love staying at Airbnb’s when possible.
 I always filter my searches to “superhost” and choose “entire place” to ensure I have the privacy and hosting I’m paying for.

 Where to Eat in Coimbra

-A Loja dos Pastéis de Chaves– This place is near the train station and I stopped in for something quick.
+A Loja dos Pastéis de Chaves– This place is near the train station, and I stopped in for something quick.
 They had savory croissant-like sandwiches that were a lot yummier than I expected!
 Good place for a cheap bite.

 Café Santa Cruz– This cafe used to be a church back in the 1500s, the bathrooms used to be confessionals!
 We stopped by for some coffee.
-My cappuccino was nothing special, but Jorge really liked his espresso.
+My cappuccino was nothing special, but Jorge liked his espresso.
 Cool place to visit in general.
 Living Santa Cruz b&b is just right up that street.

 Weeel Frozen Yogurt- Frozen yogurt near the university that’s perfect for a warm day!